 Many people find that exercising mindfulness or meditation helps.
 Mindfulness is a mental state achieved by focusing one's awareness on the present moment, while calmly acknowledging and accepting one's feelings, thoughts, and bodily sensations and is used as a therapeutic technique.
 There are many free mindfulness and meditation apps available in your app store, so if you think this may help, do a quick search a download a few!

-If none of the above work but you’re not quite ready to visit your GP yet, there are websites and apps which may be able to help.
-Below is a list of resources where you can access FREE online cognitive behavioural therapy (CBT), self-help etc.
+If none of the above work but you’re not quite ready to visit your GP yet, there are lots of websites and apps which may be able to help.

 If you still do not feel yourself, do visit a GP who can refer you to the right therapist or prescribe something to help!
 Sometimes, your mood cannot be fixed by any form of therapy because the issue is actually caused by a chemical imbalance in your brain (just like mine), and adding another medication to your daily handful may be the only solution.